 The Knights Templars incorporated not only the beautiful Arabic fountains and courtyards but added a phenomenal religious rotunda, the Charola, decorated from top to bottom in gold leaf and carvings and brilliantly directed sunlight.

-In 1514, Henry the Navigator became the Governor of the Order and you’ll note the Templars’ cross on the sails of Portuguese ships until the 19th century.
+In 1514, Henry the Navigator became the Governor of the Order.
+As the Order's Grand Master, Tomar became an important centre for Portugal's voyage to the seas.
+You’ll note the Templars’ cross on the sails of Portuguese ships until the 19th century.
 To see this, visit the Monument to the Discoveries in Lisbon.

 Restoration of the Castle of the Templars in Tomar

 The restoration of the Castle has been extremely well done without in any way betraying the feeling of medieval darkness.
 Today’s tourist can move easily through the vast complications of what combines the history of religious order, a military fort and a royal castle.

 As such, in one spot, you get a crash course in the complexities of Europe from the time of the Romans to the time of the Jewish expulsion from Spain and their arrival in Portugal to build a synagogue that still stands in Tomar.

 The Cemetery Cloister was where the knights and the friars were buried.
 Built around 1420.

 By the way, when you’re there, it is rumoured that Tomar hides the world’s greatest Templar treasure.
 Keep your eyes open and dig a bit with your toe.

 The Templar Castle and the Convent of Christ show the best example of Portuguese architecture, art and culture.

 Convento de Cristo